-“At least with a Waterman you’re not chained to an ink bottle.
+“At least with that new Waterman you’re not chained to an ink bottle.
 I really like mine,” Ward said seriously.
 “I can carry a pack of cartridges in my suit jacket pocket and just swap in a new one when I run dry.”

 “That’s not a bad thing,” said Wayne.
 “But I’ve wanted a Parker ‘51’ ever since before the war.
 I’ve never felt I could afford one, and now that I have one I don’t plan to change.”
 And he accepted his pen back from his friend.

 Neither man noticed, as Wayne returned the pen to his pocket, that he missed.
-Neither of them saw the pen slip down inside his clothing.
+Neither of them saw the pen slip down inside his coat.
 Neither of them saw it fall to the floor and roll out into the aisle.
-And neither of them heard the sound when a customer, passing by, kicked it away.
+And neither of them heard the sound when another customer, passing by, kicked it away.